Checkmk/ansible-collection-checkmk.general/docs/rulesets_lookup.rst

     To install it, use: :code:`ansible-galaxy collection install checkmk.general`.

-    To use it in a playbook, specify: :code:`checkmk.general.host`.
+    To use it in a playbook, specify: :code:`checkmk.general.rulesets`.

 .. version_added

 .. rst-class:: ansible-version-added

-New in checkmk.general 3.3.0
+New in checkmk.general 3.5.0

 .. contents::
    :local: